Airport Markings & Signs

 You will see that taxiways have at least a centerline and runway holding markings as a bare minimum.
 Whenever the taxiway is not separated from other pavement there will be a edge marker.
 The centerline is a continuous yellow line and the taxiway edge lines can be a double continuous or dashed line.
 Where the dashed line indicates that there might be a need for aircraft to enter that particular area, e.g. an apron or such.

 Aircraft may be instructed to hold at a certain point before entering or crossing an active runway.
 This is marked by a double dashed and continuous yellow line.
 If there is an ILS approach to that runway there is an extra double yellow line with vertical connecting lines, you need to hold at that position when instructed to do so.

-Airport have six different types of signs: mandatory, location, direction, destination, information and runway remaining signs.
+Airports have six different types of signs: mandatory, location, direction, destination, information and runway remaining signs.
 Mandatory and runway holding signs are in red, location signs are predominantly black and yellow text.

 Direction signs are yellow with black text, sometimes an arrow is added to indicate a direction.

-For a complete overview of new and any revised signs please check the latest issue of the FARAIM or any other country specific documentation.
+For a complete overview of new and any revised signs please check the latest issue of the FARAIM or any other country specific AIP documentation.
 ICAO defines recommendations each country should follow so thats always a good place to start.